 Breaking up with someone isn’t easy.
-It’s not as hard as being broken up with, but as long as you have a heart somewhere in your chest it’s still stressful and scary.
+It might not be as painful as being broken up with, but as long as you have a heart somewhere in your chest it’s still stressful and scary.
 If you still care about the other person it can also leave you feeling guilty, torn, and emotional.
 Before you dive into The Talk, it’s best to have a general idea of how to end a relationship.
-If you go in without an idea of what you to say then you risk drama, communication malfunctions, and even being talked out of the breakup.
+If you go in without an idea of what you to say then you risk drama, miscommunication, and even being talked out of the breakup.

 For your everyday, run-of-the-mill breakups, these dos and don’ts will make the whole process a little bit smoother for you both.